brikis98/yevgeniy-brikman-homepage/_posts/2025-07-05-the-darkest-day.md

 book_series_number: 5
 ---

 Another solid entry in the Victor the Assassin series.
-This one could've been 5 stars if it made better use of a new character, who is super interesting, but after a lot of teasing and build up, it didn't really amount to much.
+This one could've been 5 stars if it made better use of a new character, who is intriguing, but after a lot of teasing and build up, it didn't really amount to much.
 It's still an entertaining read with a lot of good action, but it could've been even better.

 ## Rating